-- Ensure that substance abuse components being used in current curriculum are up to date.
+- Ensure that substance abuse components being used in current curricula are up to date.
 An updated curriculum should include information on substance abuse at all levels of education.

-- Make arrangements either inside or outside of school to offer substance abuse treatment.
+- Make arrangements either inside or outside of school to offer effective substance abuse treatment.

 - Implement multi-tiered systems of support for students that encompass prevention, wellness promotion, and interventions.

-- Allow schools to employ staff whose sole purpose is to focus on student wellness.
+- Allow schools to employ qualified staff whose sole purpose is to focus on student wellness.

-- Focus on prevention and effective interventions as responses to disciplinary issues for students dealing with drug issues, including Positive Behavioral Interventions and Supports, mentoring, mental health counseling, restitution, and community service programs.
+- Focus on prevention and effective interventions as responses to disciplinary matters for students dealing with drug issues, including Positive Behavioral Interventions and Supports, mentoring, mental health counseling, restitution, and community service programs.